-In this section I will discuss the status quo of sentiments in economics after a short literature review and then sentiment indices in general with some discussion of the potential problems when using this kind of data.
+In the next section I will discuss the status quo of sentiments in economics together with a short literature review.
+Following this review I will elaborate on sentiment indices in general with some discussion of the potential problems when using this kind of data.
 In section 2 I will introduce the psychological definitions of sentiments, present my hypothesis based on these definitions and give some background information why sentiments play a crucial role in financial markets.
-The data set and its limitations will be discussed next 3.
-The hypotheses will be tested in section 4 with some extensions of the analysis in section 5 and final remarks in section 6.
+The data set and its limitations will be discussed next in section 3.
+The hypotheses will be tested in section 4 with some extensions of the analysis in section 5.
+I will answer some issues raised by reviewers in section 6 and final remarks will be in section 7.